stlab/better-code/better-code/src/chapter-3-errors.md

 You wanna keep fighting, but in the meantime, fail as noisily as possible, preferably by when at least when you're not shipping the code, get it to terminate right and also set yourself up to deal with the day that that you win the fight because at some point the cost of of following this possible this policy are gonna become obvious.
 And so that means use a suite of assertions that, well, today they don't terminate, but you can change their behavior when you do win the fight, OK.

+## Failures

 I I don't know if we're going to get to the end because of the scope expansion anyway, so as much as we all love talking about bugs, it's time to leave bugs behind and talk about failures.

+> - **Failure**: a function could not fulfill its postconditions even
+>   though its preconditions were satisfied.
+For example, writing a
+>   file might fail because the filesystem is full.

 So let's say you identify a condition where your function is unable to fulfill its primary purpose, so that can occur in one of two ways.

+Either

-Either something you're function calls has a precondition that you can't be sure you're prepared to satisfy, or something you're function calls.
-Itself.
+1. something your function calls has a precondition that you can't be sure you're prepared to satisfy, or
+2. something your function calls.
+Itself reports a failure.

-Reports the failure to you so usually have two choices at this point.
+you so usually have two choices at this point.

-So one is you can say that your inability to make progress reflects a bug in the caller, right?
+1. Make it a precondition violation: your inability to make progress reflects a bug in the caller
-You can make not XD be a precondition of your function or you can make X failure right, which means that all of the code in the system is correct.
+2. Make it a failure, which means that all of the code in the system is correct.

-Umm, that's counterintuitive, but you should actually always prefer to classify that situation as a bug in the caller, as long as it satisfies the criteria for acceptable (preconditions,.
+It's counterintuitive, but you should actually always prefer to classify that situation as a bug in the caller, as long as it satisfies the criteria for acceptable preconditions:

-So there there are a few things you need to satisfy, right?
-It needs to be possible for the caller to ensure the condition, right?
+- it must be possible for the caller to ensure the condition.
 There's no way for the caller to ensure there's enough disk space to save a file, because other processes can come and use up any space that might have been free before the call.
 So you can't make there's enough disk to save a precondition.
-The the other way in which something might not be a suitable precondition is if it takes as much work for the caller to ensure it as the work you're gonna do in in performing the operation in the end anyway.
+- The the other way in which something might not be a suitable precondition is if it takes as much work for the caller to ensure it as the work you're gonna do in in performing the operation in the end anyway.
 So for example, if if they're deserializing a document, umm and you find that it's corrupted, you can't make it a precondition that the file is well formed, because determining whether it's well formed or not is the same work that as doing the deserialization so.

 OK, so prefer to make it a precondition, but.

-If you can't satisfy a post condition and you're incorrect code, you're in correct code.
-That's a failure.
+If you can't satisfy a post condition and you're in correct code, That's a failure.

+> **Definition**

 So why am I tying this definition to postconditions, other than to bind our understanding of Error Handling to under to the way we understand correctness?
 That's a valuable thing, but there's there are more reasons.
 So first of all, it's simplifies and improves understandability of contracts.